mautic/mautic-documentation/pages/28.Marketplace/default.en.md

 #### Packagist information

-[Packagist](https://packagist.org) is a PHP package repository.
-It's not related specifically to the Mautic community but to PHP community.
-All the PHP packages listed in Packagist are installable by [Composer](https://getcomposer.org) which is a tool for dependency management which is used under the hood when you install a Mautic plugin.
-Packagist section shows download stats of how many the plugin has been installed in different timeframes.
+[Packagist][packagist] is a PHP package repository.
+It is not related specifically to the Mautic Community, but to the PHP community.

+All the PHP packages listed in Packagist are installable by [Composer][composer] which is a tool for dependency management used under the hood when you install a Mautic Plugin.
+The Packagist section shows download stats of how many times the Plugin has been installed in different timeframes.

 #### Context menu